VODAN-Development/Thinx/USER_GUIDE.md

 ### The Common Data Model (CDM)

 Thinx uses a standardized format called the Common Data Model.
-This ensures all research data follows the same structure, making it easier to:
+This ensures all research data follows the same structure, enabling:
-- Compare data from different sources
+- Comparison of data from different sources
-- Run consistent analyses
+- Consistent analyses
-- Share findings with other researchers
+- Sharing of findings with other researchers

 **Main data categories:**